ryanthtra/prototypes/js_primitive_data_types/READMEic.md

 # JavaScript - Primitive Data Types

 This prototype is designed to introduce you to primitive data types in JavaScript, to demonstrate how they are used and show how they can be manipulated.
+Make sure you have reviewed the slides and video before attempting this prototype. (*links below*)

 - Presentations
     - JS Primitive Data Types